How Led Zeppelin Finally Celebrated Their Long-Neglected Live History

-Led Zeppelin were one of the preeminent live bands of the '70s, but their fans had to wait an awfully long time for a proper representation of the band's live career.
+Led Zeppelin were one of the preeminent concert bands of the '70s, but their fans had to wait an awfully long time for a proper representation of the band's live career.
 It wasn't until they released their self-titled live DVD collection on May 27, 2003, that the world got a high-quality visual document of the groundbreaking group's live history.

 Before that, there had been a very active underground network of fans trading in Zeppelin bootlegs of varying quality, but the only official document of Zeppelin live was The Song Remains the Same, a somewhat bloated and self-indulgent concert film that even the band members felt didn't represent them at their best.

 After its decision to walk away in the wake of John Bonham's death in 1980, the group reunited for a ragged performance at Live Aid with Phil Collins in 1985, and again for a downright embarrassing set at the Atlantic Records 40th Anniversary Concert in 1988.
 But while the band members were off moving forward in other projects, Zeppelin's live legacy was mostly languishing in various vaults, untouched.

 Robert Plant said the group had been considering a live project for 15 years, but it hadn't transpired because of the enormity of the effort involved.
 That changed when Jimmy Page did a tour with the Black Crowes that was captured for a live album.
 Page was so impressed with producer Kevin Shirley that he called and asked him to help go through the backlog of Zeppelin live performances and bring the audio up to date with digital surround mixes.

 Page also brought director Dick Carruthers on board as creative director, while the guitarist himself oversaw the massive project.
 He and Carruthers eventually went through 132 cans of film and two sets of two-inch video tape for the project, which required them to bring together a wide variety of video sources from the course of a decade of live performances and try to make them flow visually.